 Here's a simple breakdown of the program:

 Up to 7 members can be on a team, and students from kindergarten through university level participate.
 Each team needs an adult Team Manager.
-Team Managers help students stay on track but do not directly help the team develop their solution to the DI Challenge.
+Team Managers help students stay on track but do not directly help the team develop its solution to the DI Challenge.
 Team Managers are often faculty members or parents.

 DI teaches the creative process by allowing teams to solve Challenges together as a team.
 A big part of our program is the Interference policy: in short, kids have to imagine, create and develop solutions on their own.
 Parents, Team Managers, family and friends can’t suggest ideas or force teams in certain directions.
 Outsiders can only facilitate the acquisition of skills and knowledge.

 There are seven new Challenges to choose from each year.
 Each of the Challenges is developed by a team of educators and industry experts who target a particular area of the curriculum and its related standards of content and performance.
 The areas of focus include: Technical, Scientific, Fine Arts, Improvisational, Structural and Service Learning.
 There is also a non-competitive Early Learning Challenge that allows children to further develop their social skills and nurtures their curiosity and creativity.